Articles

 Simeon the Godreceiver, by Alexei Yegorov.
 1830–40s, Public Domain

-Simeon had surely endured mockery and insults for his steadfast belief that the Messiah would come.
+Simeon had endured mockery and insults for his steadfast belief that the Messiah would come.
 He was part of a remnant of true believers waiting and watching for the Lord’s arrival.
 With hundreds of prophecies concerning the Seed, Ruler, Star, Branch, Shepherd, Prince, Anointed One, Messiah, and Comforter, there was no excuse for Israel not to be on the lookout for his arrival.
-But in the temple, the very place you’d expect the Messiah to show up and be welcomed, only Simeon and Anna recognized this holy moment.
+But in the temple, where you’d expect the Messiah to show up and be welcomed, only Simeon and Anna recognized this holy moment.

 The Believing Remnant